Trivadis/TypeScriptAndAngularTraining/04_TypeScript_ClassesAndInterfaces/demo01_interfaces/readme.txt

         lastName?:string;
     }

-    Now note that the only error you get is the one where firstName is misspelled with a lowercase “n”.
+    Now note that the only error you get is the one where firstName is misspelled with a lowercase "n".
     Now you can fix this:
     fullName = getFullName({firstName:"Bill"});